mrmierzejewski/hugo-theme-console/README.md

 ### Start page

 The default start page template is located at ```themes/hugo-theme-console/layouts/index.html```.
-To change the page contect, you to need to copy this file to your website top-level ```layouts``` folder (```layouts/index.html```).
+To change the page content, you to need to copy this file to your website top-level ```layouts``` folder (```layouts/index.html```).

 ## License